prototypefund/Digital_Bargeld-docs/api-mint.rst

   The mint responds with a JSON object containing the following fields:

-  :>json string error: the error message (`permission denied`) :>json string hint: hint as to why permission was denied
+  :>json string error: the error message, such as `permission denied` :>json string hint: hint as to why permission was denied

 .. http:POST:: /admin/add/outgoing

-  Notify mint about the completion of an outgoing transaction (satisfying a /deposit request).
-This will (in the future) allow merchants to obtain details about the /deposit requests they send to the mint.
+  Notify mint about the completion of an outgoing transaction satisfying a /deposit request.
+In the future, this will allow merchants to obtain details about the /deposit requests they send to the mint.

   .. note::